 Vision and partnership needs to be backed up by organisational commitment.
 The equality framework looks for evidence of this in terms of resource allocation, compliance with public duties, democratic engagement, scrutiny, service planning and procurement.

-‘Leadership, partnership and organisational commitment' within the framework comprises seven main elements:
+‘Leadership, partnership and organisational commitment' within the framework comprises five themes:

 ‘Responsive services and customer care' within the framework comprises three themes: Commissioning and procuring services Integration of equality objectives into service planning Service delivery

 As part of their work to promote equality and diversity, local authorities need to ensure that they reflect these aspirations in their role as an employer as well as in their role as a service provider.
 This means that not only should all their human resources (HR) policies and procedures reflect good practice in equality and diversity, but also that anyone who applies to the organisation or who works for it feels confident that they are treated fairly.

-‘A modern and diverse workforce' comprises 10 main elements within the framework:
+‘A diverse and engaged workforce' comprises five themes within the framework: